NGO Website Development: How to Make Your Site a Success

 Now it’s time for the most important step: choosing a content management system (CMS).

 Don’t just settle for any CMS.
 Rather, do your research and compare your options.
-That way, you’ll invest in one that suits your organization and offers the features you need, such as form builders and event ticketing.
-Above all else, it should be functional and easy-to-use.
+That way, you’ll invest in a comprehensive solution that suits your organization and offers the features you need, such as form builders and event ticketing.
+Above all else, it should be functional and easy to use.

 If your website builder offers templates, select one to simplify the design stage and get your website up and running with ease.
 You’ll find that some have pre-set designs, while others provide you with more creative flexibility, such as the ability to choose from different gallery sliders and menu styles.
 Once you’ve chosen a good fit, start designing!
 For some inspiration, check out our tips for creating a beautiful nonprofit website design.

-If you’ve never experimented in web design before, don’t be deterred.
-NGO website development is simple with the right website builder!
-Morweb offers an easy-to-use CMS for nonprofits and NGOs of all sizes—no technical knowledge necessary!
-We work to help organizations achieve the greatest fulfillment of their vision online, so they can build meaningful connections with users and grow their impact.
-Try our free demo to see if Morweb fulfills your NGO web development needs.
+For example, Morweb offers an easy-to-use CMS for nonprofits and NGOs of all sizes—no technical knowledge necessary!
+We work to help organizations achieve the greatest fulfillment of their vision online so they can build meaningful connections with users and grow their impact.

 What should my NGO website contain?

-Determining what to include on your website can be a difficult decision.
-While it ultimately depends on your NGO and its goals, there are a few common pages any NGO should include.
+An effective website looks different for every NGO, which can make it difficult to choose what to include on your website.
+While it ultimately depends on your NGO and its goals, there are a few common pages any NGO should include:

 Funds are essential to continue striving toward your mission.
 While membership dues might make up the majority of your funds, donations can produce additional revenue for your NGO.
 Because of this, you’ll want to feature a well-designed donation page instead of solely relying on direct mail and in-person donations.